Jimdo/data-daeng-challenge/Readme.md

 ### 4) Query your table to answer the use-case

-Remember:
-> We want to identify all websites that have more direct visits than visits from all other sources i.e. (facebook,google) combined.
+Write a query to identify all websites that have more direct visits than visits from all other sources i.e. (facebook,google) combined.

+> Note: The key `sources` in the statistics object is a nested json of key-value pairs, where the key is the name of the source and value is the number of visits coming from that source.

+Example:
+- For the sample JSON response;
+    - number of visits from the `direct` source is 43
+    - number of visits from `other` sources (facebook & google here) is 42 (17 + 25)
+    - This satisfies the condition: 43 (direct) > 42 (other)

 ## Evaluation